-Activities such as walking, running and cycling help lower your risk of coronary heart disease.
-Regular physical activity help you feel more relaxed, give you more energy and a sense of achievement.
-Soon, you’ll be building up to your minimum recommended 150 minutes of physical activity a week.
+Activities such as walking, running and cycling can help lower your risk of heart and circulatory disease.
+Regular physical activity can help you feel more relaxed, give you more energy and a sense of achievement.
+Soon, you’ll be building up to the minimum recommended 150 minutes of moderate intensity physical activity a week.

-Find bike rides near you with Sky Ride.
-The CTC has hundreds of member groups which organise rides.
+Find bike rides near you with Let's Ride.
+Cycling UK has hundreds of member groups which organise rides.
 In London, check out the London Cycling Campaign which holds rides and events around the capital.

-For women, British Cycling launched the Breeze network in 2013, aiming to get one million more women riding bikes by 2020.
-Currently, four times more men cycle than women.
+For women, British Cycling launched the Breeze network in 2013.
 Breeze hopes to close the gap by providing a relaxed, supportive atmosphere in which women can ride together.
 Breeze organises fun, local rides for women, often starting and finishing at a café.

 The Lawn Tennis Association’s (LTA) mission is to get more people playing tennis more often.
-The Great British Tennis Weekend, allows you to try tennis for free, and you can play tennis in your local park at little or no cost.
+The LTA website allows you to search for local events and tester sessions, and you can also play tennis in your local park at little or no cost.

-Attend a rugby-related event as part of the Festival of Rugby or have a go at the non-contact version of the sport with In2Touch in England and Scotland, In Touch Rugby in Ireland, or Play Touch Rugby League in England.
+Search for rugby clubs near you on England Rugby, or have a go at the non-contact version of the sport with Try Tag Rugby, In2Touch in England and Scotland, In Touch Rugby in Ireland, or Play Touch Rugby League in England.